Bond giant Pimco expects 30 percent chance of U.S. recession in '19

 A slowing economy will bring the U.S. growth rate closer to the stalled economies of China, Europe and Japan and limit inflation, making mortgage-backed securities an attractive alternative to investment-grade credit, Pimco wrote.

-“While the expansion has been aging gracefully, we believe the global economy is past peak growth in the cycle,” the firm wrote.
+“While the expansion has been ageing gracefully, we believe the global economy is past peak growth in the cycle,” the firm wrote.

 Falling growth expectations will depress valuations in the U.S. stock market and leave equity markets volatile in 2019, Pimco expects.
 There is also little likelihood of a breakthrough in the simmering trade war between the U.S. and China, the firm predicted.